hamza094/DoAsk/readme.md

 - cd socialforum && composer install
 - php artisan key:generate
 - mv .env.example .env

+If you want use Redis as your cache driver you need to install the Redis Server.
+You can either use homebrew on a Mac or compile from source (https://redis.io/topics/quickstart).
 ## Step 2.
 Next, create a new database and reference its name and username/password within the project's .env file.
 In the example below, we've named the database, "socialforum"